 Have you finished reading everything on your bookshelf?
-Started reading ingredient lists while waiting for your library Overdrive book to come in?
+Started reading ingredient lists while waiting for your library Overdrive book to come in or for you Robbins Library pickup time to be here?
 Tired of waiting for Amazon to actually ship anything non-essential?
 Check out these bookstores still selling.

 Local Bookstores Still Selling